krozet/Array-Processing/README.md

 The portion of my method that takes the longest is where I have to remove each value from the array and shift the remaining elements over by one value to the left.
 This process can&#39;t be helped while working with integer arrays, and I believe switching to using vectors instead would help improve performance here.

 Since the problem asked for a simple and quick solution, I decided to go with the method down below.
-If I were ask to improve the algorithm&#39;s performance, I would have gone with my original plan invloving a pointer at each end of the array, both finding the three highest values, and once they pass each other begin removing those values from the array.
+If I were asked to improve the algorithm&#39;s performance, I would have gone with my original plan involving a pointer at each end of the array, both finding the three highest values, and once they pass each other begin removing those values from the array.
 I believe this would increase performance by a fair amount but not enough to sacrifice the simplicity the problem asked for.

 # Source Code